-Communications technology has led to everything being able to be connected, the power of computers being really harnessed and new digital skills now utilised in a way that could never be imagined.
+Communications technology has led to the ability to connect everything, to really harness the power of computers, and to utilise new digital skills in a way that could never previously have been imagined.
 The revolution was served initially with the move to cloud computing and its power to impact the productivity, effectiveness and innovation potential of UK plc.

 It didn’t disappoint.